LLNL/sundials/doc/shared/nvectors/NVector_CUDA.rst

-The NVECTOR_CUDA module defines implementations of all standard vector operations defined in the sections :numref:`NVectors.Ops`, :numref:`NVectors.Ops.Fused`, :numref:`NVectors.Ops.Array`, and :numref:`NVectors.Ops.Local`, except for ``N_VSetArrayPointer``, and, if using unmanaged memory, ``N_VGetArrayPointer``.
-As such, this vector can only be used with SUNDIALS Fortran interfaces, and the SUNDIALS direct solvers and preconditioners when using managed memory.
+The NVECTOR_CUDA module defines implementations of all standard vector operations defined in :numref:`NVectors.Ops`, :numref:`NVectors.Ops.Fused`, :numref:`NVectors.Ops.Array`, and :numref:`NVectors.Ops.Local`, except for :c:func:`N_VSetArrayPointer`, and, if using unmanaged memory, :c:func:`N_VGetArrayPointer`.
+As such, this vector can only be used with SUNDIALS direct solvers and preconditioners when using managed memory.
 The NVECTOR_CUDA module provides separate functions to access data on the host and on the device for the unmanaged memory use case.
 It also provides methods for copying from the host to the device and vice versa.
 Usage examples of NVECTOR_CUDA are provided in example programs for CVODE :cite:p:`cvode_ex`.

-The names of vector operations are obtained from those in the sections :numref:`NVectors.Ops`, :numref:`NVectors.Ops.Fused`, :numref:`NVectors.Ops.Array`, and :numref:`NVectors.Ops.Local` by appending the suffix ``_Cuda`` (e.g. ``N_VDestroy_Cuda``).
+The names of vector operations are obtained from those in :numref:`NVectors.Ops`, :numref:`NVectors.Ops.Fused`, :numref:`NVectors.Ops.Array`, and :numref:`NVectors.Ops.Local` by appending the suffix ``_Cuda`` (e.g. ``N_VDestroy_Cuda``).
 The module NVECTOR_CUDA provides the